nguyenthaihan/php-simple-rest-api/README.md

 - extends the class ValidateParam with class Exceptions.
 Then we can try catch inside functions
 - Remove all variable such as $demoUsername, $demoPassword to configuration files.
 - Remove using session to store authenticated to make this api work properly with the multi server. ( on multi server, we will have problem with session)
-- Restructure the files,class to make the code more clearly.
-Such as addding the class input,output to seperating those actions.
+- Restructure the files,class to make the code more clearly, such as seperate input,output class